StanIsAdmin/BashStuff/README.md

 **Makefile_C-C++** is the Makefile I use to compile the cpp projects

 ## python
+**cursePad** is a pad that allows multiple cursors to be used to edit a single text document

 **fileHash** allows you to manage files thanks to their md5 hexdigests

 **fractal** creates images of fractals from affine coordinate transformations with given probability distributions